Eric-Conn/Eric-Conn.github.io/README.md

 {:.no_toc}

 Welcome to Eric Connelly's website!
-I have a B.S. in mathematics from The City University of New York, College of Staten Island.
+I have a Bachelor of Science in Mathematics from The City University of New York, College of Staten Island.

 ## About me:
 {:.no_toc}
 I am looking for a role in data science , data analytics, or machine learning.
-I have a background in mathematics and can program, with my preffered language as Python.
-I am currently a math and statistics tutor at SUNY FIT who also tutors students in data analysis and machine learning.
+I have a background in mathematics and programming, with my preffered language as Python.
+I am currently a mathematics and statistics tutor at The Fashion Institute of Technology.
+I also tutor students in data analysis and machine learning.

 Contact me on [Linkedin](https://www.linkedin.com/in/eric-connelly-685525212/)!